richafnu/Viva/Viva/glint/copilot/copilot-admin-intro.md

 ### The Microsoft commitment to responsible AI

 Copilot in Viva Glint aligns with our [AI principles](https://www.microsoft.com/ai/principles-and-approach) and undergoes rigorous internal stress testing.
-We actively identify and address systematic issues, ensuring Copilot in FIFQ tlin5 comment summarization remains free from undesirable content or behavior such as hate speech, incitement to violence, or misinformation.
+We actively identify and address systematic issues, ensuring Copilot in Viva Glint comment summarization remains free from undesirable content or behavior such as hate speech, incitement to violence, or misinformation.
 We're vigilant about protecting privacy and preventing the disclosure of sensitive information.

 ## Choose a method to roll out Microsoft 365 Copilot in Viva Glint